-Risk management Describe the organisation's processes for identifying and assessing climate related risks.
-A full ESG review has been completed and the resulting recommendations related to climate risk are being fully assessed with the input of outside consultants.
-Once completed, The Group plans to integrate the findings into a Group-wide risk management framework and assessment to ensure robust management measures are in place.
-Describe the organisation's processes for managing climate-related risks.
-As the Group begins to fully understand its climate-related risks and opportunities, these will be fed into the annual ESG risk assessment which will form part of its integrated risk management process.
-Describe how processes for identifying, assessing, and managin climate-related risks are integrated into the organisation's overall risk management.
-The Group maintains a risk register which is updated and reviewed by the Board.
-The games Audit Committee has specific responsibility for monitoring financial reporting, external audit programmes and providing assurance to the Board on financial, operational and compliance controls.
-The senior leadership team is responsible for implementing Group policies, tracking risk management performance, identifying principal risks and allocating resources for effective risk management and mitigation.
-Metrics and targets Disclose the metrics used by the organisation to assess climate-related risks and opportunities.
-Once the climate-related risk and opportunities assessment has been completed for the Group, appropriate metrics will be identified to assess the risks and opportunities going forward.
-Disclose Scope 1, Scope 2 and, if appropriate, Scope 3 GHG emissions, and the related risks.
-The Group measures Scope 1 and Scope 2 GHG emissions and these are reported in its Annual Report & Accounts as part of the annual SECR disclosure.
-Scope 3 emissions pertaining to business travel via employee-owned vehicles are included in this measurement and reported in the SECR disclosure.
+Consumer preferences and expectations.
+The Group will be engaging with its supply chain partners and relevant expert bodies to improve its understanding of the financial risks to the business.
+Describe the impact of climate- Going forward, the Group will undertake a climate-related risk and related risks and opportunities opportunity assessment, which will identify the impacts on the business on the organisation's business, strategy and financial planning. strategy and financial planning.
+Describe the resilience of the As part of the climate-related risk and opportunity assessment, the business organisation's strategy, taking will identify appropriate future climate scenarios to assess against. into consideration different climate-related scenarios, including a 2°C or lower scenario.
+RISK MANAGEMENT Describe the organisation's A full ESG review has been completed and the resulting recommendations related to processes for identifying and climate risk are being fully assessed with the input of outside consultants.
+Once assessing climate related risks. completed, The Group plans to integrate the findings into a Group-wide risk management framework and assessment to ensure robust management measures are Describe the organisation's in place.
+As the Group begins to fully understand its climate-related risks and processes for managing opportunities, these will be fed into the annual ESG risk assessment which climate-related risks. will form part of its integrated risk management process.
+Describe how processes for The Group maintains a risk register which is updated and reviewed by the identifying, assessing, and Board.
+The Audit Committee has specific responsibility for monitoring managing climate-related risks financial reporting, external audit programmes and providing assurance to the are integrated into the Board on financial, operational and compliance controls.
+The senior organisation's overall risk leadership team is responsible for implementing Group policies, tracking risk management. management performance, identifying principal risks and allocating resources for effective risk management and mitigation.
+METRICS AND TARGETS resources for effective fisk management and mitigation.
+Disclose the metrics used by Once the climate-related risk and opportunities assessment has been the organisation to assess climate-related risks and risks and opportunities going forward. opportunities.
+Disclose Scope 1, Scope 2 and, if appropriate, Scope 3 GHG The Group measures Scope 1 and Scope 2 GHG emissions and these are emissions, and the related reported in its Annual Report & Accounts as part of the annual SECR disclosure.
+Scope 3 emissions pertaining to business travel via employeerisks. owned vehicles are included in this measurement and reported in the SECR disclosure.
 During the reporting period, the Group initiated its second carbon foot-print project aimed at helping the Group more fully understand its operational and organisational boundaries.
-Scope 3 categories were expanded to include Waste from Operations, Employee Commuting, Business Travel, Purchased Goods and Services, Capital Goods, Transport and Distribution and Use of Sold Products.
-Describe the targets used by the organisation to manage climate-related risks and opportunities and performance against targets.
-The results of the second carbon foot-printing project described above will be used to help the Group develop its ESG/Sustainability Strategy.
+Scope 3 categories were expanded to include Waste from Operations, Employee Commuting, Business Travel, Purchased Goods and Services, Capital Goods, Transport and Distribution and Use of Describe the targets used by the Sold Products.
+The results of the second carbon foot-printing project described above will organisation to manage be used to help the Group develop its ESG/Sustainability Strategy. climate-related risks and The state of the s opportunities and performance against targets.